LatentFM: A Latent Flow Matching Approach for Generative Medical Image Segmentation: Method

 where \(X^{(i)} \in \mathbb{R}^{H \times W \times C}\) denotes the \(i\)-th medical image, \(S^{(i)} \in \{0,1\}^{H \times W}\) is its corresponding segmentation mask, and \(N\) is the total number of image-mask pairs.

-To model the conditional segmentation distribution \( q(S \mid X) \), we adapt the FM framework~\cite{lipman2022flow, lipman2024flow} to generate segmentation masks conditioned on the input image \(X\).
+To model the conditional segmentation mask distribution \( q(S \mid X) \), we adapt the FM framework~\cite{lipman2022flow,lipman2024flow} to learn a conditional generative process that produces masks given the input image \(X\).
 Specifically, we construct a time-dependent probability path \(\{\, p_t(S \mid X) \,\}_{t \in [0,1]}\) that transports a simple source distribution \( p_0(S) \) (e.g., an isotropic Gaussian) toward the target distribution \( p_1(S) = q(S \mid X) \).
-We also define a flow \( \psi_t \) that evolves a source sample \( S_0 \sim p_0 \) according to the ordinary differential equation
+We also define a flow \( \psi_t \) that evolves a source sample \( S_0 \sim p_0 \) according to the ordinary differential equation:

 where \( u_\theta(t, S_t, X) \) is a learnable, time-dependent velocity field conditioned on the image \(X\).
 The start state \( S_0 = \psi_0(S_0) \) and the terminal state \( S_1 = \psi_1(S_0) \) are respectively distributed according to the source distribution \( p_0(S) \) and the target conditional distribution \( q(S \mid X) \).
 To learn this velocity field, we introduce a conditioning latent variable \( z \) along the probability path \( \{ p_t(S \mid X, z) \}_{t \in [0,1]} \).
 The marginal segmentation distribution is obtained by integrating over \( z \):